-Then I started focusing on the growing number of families seeking peaceful alternatives to the traditional bris.
-Along with a co-author, Rebecca Wald, I wrote Celebrating Brit Shalom (forthcoming, May 2015), the first-ever book for Jewish parents who choose not to circumcise.
-My co-author and I ran a successful Kickstarter campaign to fund our project.
+But then I began contemplating the growing number of families seeking peaceful alternatives to the traditional bris.
+Along with a co-author, Rebecca Wald, I wrote Celebrating Brit Shalom, the first-ever book for Jewish parents who choose not to circumcise.
+My co-author and I ran a successful Kickstarter campaign to fund our project (see video).
 Plus, we had original music written and produced to accompany the ceremonies in the book.
-Please visit our web site to learn more!
+Please visit our web site to learn more.

 Quiet inclusion of non-circumcising families

-Meanwhile, I've been researching and writing about the inclusion of non-circumcising families in synagogues and other Jewish organizations.
-I was surprised to learn that such families have been welcome for years in progressive synagogues across the country—under the radar, that is.
+Meanwhile, I was inspired by the exemplary efforts of progressive Judaism to include and welcome families that may not appear traditionally Jewish.
+A lightning bolt struck: I needed to explore, and write about, the inclusion of non-circumcising families in synagogues and other Jewish organizations.
+I reached out to quite a few rabbis, and was surprised to learn that such families have been welcome for years in progressive synagogues across the country—under the radar, that is.
 Since the welcome isn't explicit, non-circumcising parents may not realize there's a place for them in mainstream Jewish life.
 Most likely, synagogues and other Jewish institutions are losing the affiliation of such families.
 And those who are committed to Jewish life, but not to circumcision, may feel alienated and isolated from our community.

 I'm working to change this, and am very proud to say that my own congregation now openly welcomes non-circumcising families.
 Please join me in this endeavor!